Your Code Always Stays Private

 - AES-GCM is used for end-to-end encryption of your data

 - The encryption key is never shared with our server, it is only accessible by the host and participants

-- SHA256-RSA encryption is used to securely transfer all data between the host, the CodeTogether backend, and participants in browsers
+- SHA256-RSA encryption is used to securely transfer all data between the host, the CodeTogether backend, and participants

 - CodeTogether does not transfer your project’s source to its servers, or any remote repository – it remains on your system